tasmota/docs/docs/Berry.md

 # Berry Scripting Language :material-cpu-32-bit:

+!!! info "If you're new to Berry, have a look at [Berry Introduction](Berry-Introduction.md)"

 !!! info "Berry Scripting is included in all Tasmota32 builds.
 It is not supported on ESP82xx"

 !!! info "If you plan to code in Berry, you should enable `#define USE_BERRY_DEBUG` which will give you much more details when coding"